 Where an individual's partner has also been subject to a prohibition on FTB based on an estimate due to the individual's failure to lodge a tax return, or fully repay any non-lodger debt by the end of the grace period, the prohibition will be removed from the partner when the individual is no longer subject to prohibition, or if the couple separates.

 Act reference: FA(Admin)Act section 32AA Non-payment of family tax benefit for non-lodgement of tax returns, section 32AB Prohibited periods for claimant, section 32AC Prohibited periods for relevant partner, section 32AD Prohibited periods for new partner

 Upon the removal of the prohibition, the individual will automatically recommence receiving FTB based on an estimate.
-Individuals will be notified in writing that the prohibition has been lifted and their requirement to notify the FAO if their circumstances have changed since last receiving FTB based on an estimate.
+Individuals will be notified in writing that the prohibition has been lifted and their requirement to notify Centrelink if their circumstances have changed since last receiving FTB based on an estimate.

 Upon the removal of a prohibition, any amount of FTB paid for previous year(s) entitlement that was withheld due to the prohibition may be offset against any outstanding FA debts.

 Act reference: FA(Admin)Act section 84A Setting off family assistance against debt owed, section 32AB Prohibited periods for claimant